mulesoft/janrain-connector/README.md

 Mule Janrain Connector
 =========================

 The Janrain Connector provides connectivity to the Janrain API.
-Janrain Engage lets a website's visitors register or login with their existing social network accounts from Facebook, Google, Twitter, Yahoo, LinkedIn or other networks, and share content or their site activities with friends on multiple social networks.
-Additional functionality lets users import their social network profile data and invite their friends to visit a website.
+The Janrain User Management Platform (JUMP) combines the ability to acquire users across multiple digital and marketing channels—web, mobile, desktop apps and social media—with the management of user identity and profile data while delivering valuable customer insights.
+The open standards, cloud-based platform comprises core products for social login and sharing, social profile data, registration, profile data storage, and single sign-on.
+Designed to fit into your existing infrastructure, JUMP offers integrations with best-of-breed technology components and platforms.

 Installation and Usage
 ----------------------